Pantry & DIY

 You might wonder why you should wait weeks for garlic and honey to sit in a jar when you could eat them now.
 The answer lies in fermentation.

-When you combine raw honey and garlic, a natural chemical reaction occurs.
+I’ve found that when you combine raw honey and garlic, a natural chemical reaction occurs.
 The honey draws moisture out of the garlic, and the natural yeasts on the garlic begin to feast on the sugars in the honey.
-This process transforms the ingredients:
+This process transforms the ingredients into something entirely new:

 Research indicates that eating a honey-soaked garlic clove or a spoonful of the infused honey can help combat colds and soothe sore throats.
 It is a dual-action remedy: the honey coats the throat, while the garlic attacks the infection.